 - Individuals: You must be a resident of Ontario and register in person with a photo ID showing your current home address OR one piece of ID plus current proof of your mailing address, such as a recent bill.
 If you live out-of-town, please see Inter-Library Lending.

 - Organizations: Ontario organizations such as treatment agencies may register for borrowing privileges.
 Two contact names must be provided.
-Contact Circulation directly at 416 535-8501 ext.
-36991 or email@example.com for further details.

 CAMH library print resources may be borrowed by any library in Canada, with a $10 charge per book for loans outside Ontario.
-Consult your local public, university or corporate library to borrow CAMH Library materials.
+Consult your local public, academic or corporate library to borrow CAMH Library materials.
 Charges for photocopied materials, such as journal articles, depend on methods of delivery, location and other factors.
 Consult with your local public, university or corporate library to arrange an inter-library loan.

 Audio-Visual Loan Service

-The Library's Audio-Visual Loan Service provides educational materials—covering both mental health and substance use issues in VHS and DVD formats—to CAMH staff and other professionals, general interest audiences, families, and student presentations.
+The Library's Audio-Visual Loan Service provides educational materials—covering both mental health and substance use issues in VHS and DVD formats—to CAMH staff and other professionals, general interest audiences, families, and students.
 Videos are loaned within Ontario to registered library borrowers only.
 The AV collection is available for searching via our online catalogue.

 Access to the library space is by appointment only as we undergo changes to our catalogue and physical space.
 We are still available by phone or e-mail.
 We apologize for any inconvenience during this time.